Birria Tacos Recipe

 • Cut 3/4 of the white onion into large chunks.
 Finely dice the remaining 1/4 onion and reserve for serving.
 Crush the garlic.
 De-seed the jalapeno peppers and chop roughly.

 • Spoon pot contents into a blender.
 Add in reconstituted peppers and can of fire roasted tomatoes.
 Blend until smooth.
-Taste sauce and add salt if necessary.
+Taste sauce and season with salt if needed.

 • Add browned meat back to the dutch oven and pour sauce overtop.
 Add bay leaves.
 Bake covered 3-3.75 hours or until meat is very tender.

 • Remove meat from braising liquid and shred using two forks.
-Remove excess fat and gristle and discard.
+Remove bones (if using bone-in meat), excess fat, and gristle and discard.
 Meat should be moist, but feel free to add in a little extra cooking liquid.

 • Spoon off excess fat from the top of the cooking liquid and reserve for frying tacos.
 Remove and discard bay leaves.
-Add extra beef stock to thin out sauce, if desired.
+Add extra beef stock to thin out the consommé, if desired.
 Set aside and keep warm.

 • Place a 8" nonstick skillet over medium heat.
 Brush both sides of the corn tortilla with reserved fat.
 Place the tortilla onto a hot skillet.
 Top tortilla with 3-4 tablespoons of shredded oaxaca cheese and warm shredded birria.

-• Top birria tacos with reserved white onion, cilantro.
-Ladle warm beef broth dipping sauce into a bowl and serve tacos on the side with lime wedges.
+• Top birria tacos with reserved white onion and cilantro.
+Ladle warm consommé into a bowl (for dipping) and serve tacos on the side with lime wedges.

 Video